bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app.md

 * Private apps are only accessible to you, your organization members and those who are invited to work on an app.
 They require authentication to access the repository of the app.
 * [Public apps](/adding-a-new-app/public-apps) expose their `bitrise.yml` and their build logs to everyone.
 If you have a public app's build URL, you can view its build log, to help with troubleshooting, for example.
 Public apps do not require authentication and they cannot have SSH keys.

-Bitrise gives you options to connect any kind of git repository to it.
+Bitrise gives you options to connect any kind of Git repository to it.
 [GitHub, GitLab and Bitbucket](/getting-started/connecting-account-bitrise/) are supported out of the box.
-If you've already authorized Bitrise, for example, with your GitHub, you see Bitrise automatically listing all your repositories, so you can just click on the one you'd like to connect.
+If you've already authorized Bitrise, for example, with your GitHub, you will see Bitrise automatically list all your repositories, so you can just click on the one you'd like to connect.

-{% include message_box.html type="note" title="Connect any Git repository to Bitrise" content=" You can connect any private or public git repository to Bitrise.
+{% include message_box.html type="note" title="Connect any Git repository to Bitrise" content=" You can connect any private or public Git repository to Bitrise.
 We automatically create an SSH key that you can use to setup the connection with your provider. "%}

 ![](/img/connect-repo.jpg)